yugr/libdebugme/README.md

 ```
 and it'll automatically run gdb on error.

-Alternatively you can manually link your app against libdebugme
+Alternatively you can `dlopen` libdebug me at runtime or
+explicitly link your app against it
 (but beware of --as-needed which is enabled by default in modern
 distros and will drop library dependency unless you call it
+explicitly).
+In these cases you'll need to initialize library
-explicitly) and/or run debugger explicitly (public APIs are
+explicitly via APIs are in debugme.h.
-in debugme.h).

 Available runtime options:
 * xterm - run debugger in a separate xterm
 * handle\_signals - attach debugger on all bad signals
-  (SIGSEGV, SIGILL, etc.)
+  (SIGSEGV, SIGABRT, SIGILL, etc.)
 * debug - print diagnostic info
 * debug\_opts - additional options to pass to debugger.
   Note: the debugger command line, including those options is